 Software tools are critical to the success of the modelling effort as they have features that allow for the specification of requirements including use case and the articulation of stakeholders concerns.
 They simplify the creation of models and allow models to be articulated together.
 They also provide a mechanism for the automatic generation of human readable documentation and the creation of machine readable schemas and code.
 This includes the generation of GML compliant application schemas directly from the models.

-Any tool that supports these features could be used although Sparx Systems Enterprise Architect has a cloud based registry which supports the governance of models both during development and also in production which makes it the tool recommended for the FSDF.
+Any tool that supports these features could be used, although Sparx Systems Enterprise Architect has a cloud based registry which supports the governance of models both during development and also in production which makes it the tool recommended for the FSDF.
 There are a number of other tools that should be evaluated and monitored as they provide useful features such as the Humbolt Geomodel Editor and the Humboldt Alignment Editor (HALE) developed to support implementation of the INSPIRE data specifications.

 Model registry